Onboard Your Device

 Note: Client credential is required for third-party integrations.
 For example, Grafana data source.

-Create a device using the following APIs, the variable Org ID will automatically be populated if you have finished the previous step 1.2.
+Create a device using the following APIs, the variable orgId will automatically be populated if you have finished the previous step 2.
+Create a New Organization (Cloud).

 Postman Collection: 2-Provisioning&Activation